MuMu-Lily/INVP/README.md

+# INVP
-# INVP Framework: A comprehensive framework for assessing the value priorities of Large Language Models (LLMs) in social context decision-making processes.
+A comprehensive framework for assessing the value priorities of Large Language Models (LLMs) in social context decision-making processes.
 It includes independent and non-independent decision-making scenarios based on Schwartz's value theory.

 # Value Priority Assessment Dataset and Code Repository